shanf-gh/100-days-of-code/R1-Fabien-Log.md

 **Thoughts**
 Coloring page.
 Adding arrows.
 Completed code.
 Added some comment and styling.
 Copy/pasted code to codepen and completed the challenge on fCC.
+Wrote a post to request feedback on the project.

 **Link(s) to work**
 1.[fCC Twitch - Codepen](https://codepen.io/X140hu4/pen/KyaZvX?editors=0010)